InventiDevelopment/Automation-Framework/README.md

 All of the necessary Maven packages will be downloaded (beware if you use custom Maven settings).
 Installation will run unit tests for the framework by default.
 If you want to skip these unit tests, add `-DskipTests` parameter to the above mentioned command.

+Don't forget to have a peek at the `.gitignore` file to fit your needs and contain your module's folder!

 ## Global Configuration
 Before you begin a development to test your own application, it is necessary to set basic key configuration values in given framework's config files.
 By default, framework consumes following configuration files:

 - Applications configuration YAML file
 - WebDriver configuration YAML file

-All of the configuration files are loaded from module's **main** `resources` folder.
+All of the configuration files are loaded from module's **main** `resources/config` folder.
 By default, `appsConfig.yml` and `webDriverConfig.yml` from `core-automation-framework` module are used.
-You can provide your own configuration files by putting them in your module's `resources` folder and using them with the `@ConfigFiles` annotation in the root test class.
+You can provide your own configuration files by putting them in your module's `resources/config` folder and using them with the `@ConfigFiles` annotation in the root test class.

 ### Multi-Language Setup
 If you want to test in multiple languages, you should provide a `language` parameter to the Maven when running tests.
 Along with parameter there is a need to set up YAML dictionaries for given languages to the **main** `resources/lang` folder (samples can be seen in `core-automation-framework`'s `resources/lang` folder).
 Dictionary file names have to be corresponding to given language by the ISO 639-1.